PaddlePaddle/PARL/examples/PPO/README.md

 > Paper: PPO in [Proximal Policy Optimization Algorithms](https://arxiv.org/abs/1707.06347)

 ### Mujoco/Atari games introduction
-Please see [mujoco-py](https://github.com/openai/mujoco-py) to know more about Mujoco games or [atari](https://gym.openai.com/envs/#atari) to know more about Atari games.
 PARL currently supports the open-source version of Mujoco provided by DeepMind, so users do not need to download binaries of Mujoco as well as install mujoco-py and get license.
 For more details, please visit [Mujoco](https://github.com/deepmind/mujoco).

 ### Benchmark result